 - If still interested, read the introduction

-- If it's really interesting, read the rest of the paper
+- Only if it's still really interesting, read the rest of the paper

-(There are several variants, a couple of which are described here and here.)
-The point here is that we can filter out papers of lesser interest to reserve time and head space for the most interesting.
+(There are several variants you may find described in other places.)
+The point is that we can filter out papers of lesser interest to reserve time and head space for the most interesting.
 Only if the results grab your attention do you need to spend time discovering the detail of how they were obtained -- rather than doing that work only discover that you don't care about the results being reported.